byu-cs329/hw0-tooling/README.md

 Study the [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 The repository created by the invitation request from GitHub Classroom is the central repository.
 The master branch on the central repository is the latest state of the homework (note: the repo only contains this readme file).

 Complete this part of the homework by creating a feature branch for the homework in your local repository.
 At the end of this homework, the local feature branch will be pushed to the central repository and then used to create a pull request.
-Be sure the branch names reflects its intended purpose.
+Be sure branch names reflect their intended purpose.

 Along the way, please be mindful of the commit contents and comments.
 Commits should be self-contained and reflect a set of changes that logically belong together.
 Commit messages are expected to adhere to these [commit message guidelines](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53).